skoolkid/skoolkit/sphinx/source/commands.rst

   file.
 FILE may be a regular file, or '-' for standard input.

   Options:
-    -c FILE, --ctl FILE   Use FILE as a control file (may be '-' for standard input).
+    -c FILE, --ctl FILE   Use FILE as a control file.
+FILE may be '-' for standard input, or '0' to use no control file.
 This option may be used multiple times.
     -e ADDR, --end ADDR   Stop disassembling at this address (default=65536).
     -H, --hex             Write hexadecimal addresses and operands in the disassembly.